About Us

 Rohan Morris

-Rohan Morris is a practicing multi-disciplinarity artists and curator working in Northern Victoria.
+Rohan Morris is a practicing multi-disciplinarity artist and curator working in Northern Victoria.
 A passionate advocate and leader in the arts, Rohan works across multiple industries including not-for-profit, community, corporate, arts, events, education, and health.
 His passion sees him on various committees including the Magenta Art Prize and Committee of Management for the Northern Mallee Leadership Program.
 Founder and Creative Director of Workspace 3496 a gallery and workshop space in Red Cliffs and Managing Director of rdot consultants, Rohan has worked in various roles and institutes including Arts Mildura, Mildura Palimpsest Biennale, La Trobe University, Sydney Dance Company, Biennale of Sydney, and the Sydney Children’s Hospitals Foundation.

 Karla Conway